Using Test Panels in Measurement & Automation Explorer for Devices Supported by NI-DAQmx

 Before You Begin

-• Measurement & Automation Explorer (MAX) Version 4.0
+• Measurement & Automation Explorer (MAX) Version 2022 Q3

-• NI-DAQmx Driver Version 8.1
+• NI-DAQmx Driver Version 2022 Q3

-It's not required to have these versions of software installed on your system, but some functionality and few display options might differ from the ones depicted in this document and your system.
+It's not required to have these versions of software installed on your system, but some functionality and a few display options might differ from the ones depicted in this document and your system.
 Kindly keep in mind that the various items shown under My Systems in MAX would depend on a specific system configuration.
 NI highly recommends that you upgrade to the latest possible drivers for your system.

 Opening a Test Panel

-Using Measurement & Automation Explorer you can open up a Test Panel for a device, task or a global virtual channel.
-The functionality of the Test Panel would differs in each case.
-For example, if a Test Panel is launched for a device, then it would contain different tabs which will let you test different functionality of the device such as analog input, analog output etc. In any of these cases, the test panels could be launched by highlighting the specific item under My Systems and then clicking on the "Test Panels" or "Test" button.
+Using Measurement & Automation Explorer you can open up a Test Panel for a device, task, or a global virtual channel.
+The functionality of the Test Panel would differ in each case.
+For example, if a Test Panel is launched for a device, then it would contain different tabs which will let you test different functionality of the device such as analog input, analog output, etc. In any of these cases, the test panels could be launched by highlighting the specific item under My Systems and then clicking on the "Test Panels" or "Test" button.
 Figure 1 illustrates how to launch a Test Panel for a NI-DAQmx device.
 Figure 2 shows how to launch a Test Panel for a NI-DAQmx task.

 Figure 1: Launching a Test Panel for a NI-DAQmx Device.